Market turbulence or not, North American investors plow into farm tech

 Venture capital firms have also been attracted to the sector, with funding up 2 percent from July 2014 through June 2015 over a year earlier despite a 16 percent dip in the broader "clean tech" sector, according to professional services firm PwC.

-Massachusetts-based Symbiota LLC, launched two years ago with $7.5 million from Flagship Ventures, is testing products to help crops yield more with less water and fertiliser, while fighting disease.
+Massachusetts-based Symbiota LLC, launched two years ago with $7.5 million from Flagship Ventures, is testing products to help crops yield more with less water and fertilizer, while fighting disease.

 "The potential for this space is absolutely astronomical," said founder Geoffrey von Maltzahn.